 11. Certification of copies of documents.

-12. Development of the nomenclature of cases.
+12. Development of a list of cases.

-13. Organization of storage of documents.
+13. Organization of document storage.

-* See: Article 9 of the Federal Law dated 06.12.2011 No. 402-FZ "On Accounting", which entered into force on 01.01.2013.
+* See: Article 9 of the Federal Law of December 6, 2011 No. 402-FZ “On Accounting,” which came into force on January 1, 2013.

 Quantity

-Incoming mail
+Incoming letters

 Outgoing emails